 We manually collect biographic, geographic and bibliographic characteristics for all participants included in our survey using publicly available information from participants' websites and CVs, Google Scholar, websites of participants' universities and research institutions, as well as the academic database "Research Papers in Economics" (RePEc).
 The list of individual-level characteristics includes participants' gender, primary field of study, and academic age (measured by the year in which participants obtained their PhD).
 We also create two variables to account for the close historical entanglement of East Germany and the Soviet Union that may shape participants' perceptions about the 2022 Russian invasion of Ukraine.
 We code the location of participants' affiliation (East Germany versus West Germany), and the location of the affiliation from which participants obtained their PhD (East Germany versus West Germany).
-We also account for potential differences in the effort that participants used to fill our survey.
+We also account for potential differences in the effort that participants put into answering our questions via the time (measured in seconds) that participants used to fill our survey.

 Table (A-1) reports averages for all individual-level variables by treatment status.
 The table also reports results from t tests that inspect whether there are statistically significant differences between respondents included in the control and the treatment group.
-The results from these balanced tests provide no evidence for differences between the treatment group and the control group across biographic, geographic, and bibliographic characteristics.
+The results from these balance tests provide no evidence for differences between the treatment group and the control group across biographic, geographic, and bibliographic characteristics.
 We hence conclude that the key identifying assumption of equation (4) is likely to be satisfied.